 Between 1506 and 1509, Magellan and Serrão were involved in a series of running sea battles with Indian, Arab, and Egyptian ships.
 They also probably participated in at least one notorious massacre, as bystanders if not active instigators, when the Portuguese fell upon the Indian town of Dapoli, a hotbed of resistance to their agenda, and carried out orders to kill every man, woman, and child they found there.
 On February 2, 1509, Magellan and Serrão fought in the Battle of Diu, a pivotal naval engagement between Portugal and Egypt.
 The former’s fleet was victorious, but Magellan was wounded in hand-to-hand fighting aboard the Egyptian flagship.
 His injury seems barely to have slowed him down; as soon as he recovered, he and Serrão signed on for an east-bound voyage of discovery whose goal was Malaysia.

 Guided partially by maps and logbooks which they had bought or seized from Indian seafarers, four Portuguese vessels, sailing under one Diogo Lopes de Sequeria, reached Malaysia on September 11, 1509, landing at Malacca.
 The sultan they met there was all smiles and bonhomie, avowedly eager to get a trade in spices started right away.
 He told the Portuguese that he had a warehouse full of fragrant pepper which he would give them outright as a gesture of goodwill; all they had to do was send a party out to pick it up.
 Sequeria was thrilled; this was all going better than he had dared to hope.
 He duly dispatched a substantial portion of his manpower to retrieve the pepper, Serrão among the group.
-Magellan stayed behind with his commander aboard one of the ships.
+Magellan was ordered to stay behind with his commander aboard the flagship.

 Alas, as they say, that which seems too good to be true usually is.
 The natives ambushed the men who had been sent to retrieve the pepper — sent without guns, for fear of upsetting the sultan who had welcomed the Portuguese with such open arms.
-Hearing a great commotion from the direction their comrades had gone, nobody left onboard the ships seemed to know what to do.
+The men left aboard the ships could hear a great commotion from the direction their comrades had gone, but nobody seemed to know what was actually happening or how to react to it.
 Except, that is, Ferdinand Magellan: he commandeered a longboat and two hardy crewmen and rowed with them to the beach.
-Rushing ashore, they found the remnants of the shore party making a desperate stand with knives and rocks and fists.
-The newcomers’ blazing muskets scattered the native attackers long enough for the survivors — Serrão among them — to beat a hasty retreat back to the longboat and out to sea.
+There they found the remnants of the shore party making a desperate last stand with knives and rocks and fists.
+The newcomers’ blazing muskets scattered the native attackers long enough for the survivors — Serrão among them — to beat a hasty retreat back to the longboat.

 Just days later, Magellan went to sea again, this time without his friend, on a trip which should have been less hazardous: having apparently decided that he had pressed his luck far enough, he was going back to Portugal at long last.
 But danger and adventure had a way of following him.
 The merchantman on which he traveled, which was loaded down to the ragged edge of seaworthiness with pepper and other goods, was blown aground by an inclement wind at the Laccadive Islands, just 100 miles (160 kilometers) off the coast of India.
 There was nothing to be done but sail back to India in the two longboats; the problem was that there was only space in the boats for a fraction of those who been aboard the ship.
 The officers and gentlemen declared that they would take the boats as one of the prerogatives of rank.
-This prompted a tense standoff with the crew, who suspected that their betters were about to sail back to civilization and forget about them.
-If the stories are to be believed, it was, as usual, Magellan who saved the day, displaying as he did so his usual unusual regard for the lives of his underlings.
+This prompted a tense standoff with the ordinary seamen, who suspected that their betters were about to sail back to civilization and forget about them.
+If the stories are to be believed, it was once again Magellan who saved the day.
 “Let the captains and gentlemen go,” he is supposed to have said.
-“I will remain with you sailors if [the gentlemen] will give their word of honor that upon arriving they will send help for us!”
-They did so and he did so, waiting with the rest of the crew for a couple of nervous weeks thereafter, until the promised rescue ship did indeed arrive.
-(That said, it is reasonable to wonder whether it was really humanity and honor that motivated the ones who had departed to rescue the castaways so promptly, or whether it was all that pepper in the hold of the beached ship…)
+“I will remain with you sailors if the officers will give their word of honor that upon arriving they will send help for us!”
+And so it was agreed.
+Magellan waited with the rest of the crew for a couple of nervous weeks thereafter, until the promised rescue ship did indeed arrive.

 Magellan seems to have taken the mishap as a sign that God did not yet wish him to go home.
 For, rather than booking passage on another Portugal-bound merchantman, he plunged himself back into the hurly-burly of empire-building with renewed vigor.
-He spent much of the remainder of 1510 fighting in a campaign to subdue the Indian city-state of Goa, which had still insisted on defying the Portuguese.
-Then, in March of 1511, he and his steadfast brother-in-arms Francisco Serrão sailed with a fleet personally commanded by Afonso de Albuquerque, who had replaced Almeida as viceroy of India.
+He spent much of the remainder of 1510 fighting in a campaign to subdue the Indian city-state of Goa.
+Then, in March of 1511, he and his steadfast brother-in-arms Francisco Serrão sailed with a fleet personally commanded by the new viceroy of India, Afonso de Albuquerque.
 Its objective was Malacca, to avenge the double-cross of two years before.
 That August, the Portuguese took the city after a pitched battle; the treacherous sultan narrowly escaped with his life, setting up shop again deeper in the jungle, from which position he would intermittently harass the Portuguese for years to come.

 But whereas Magellan seems to have welcomed a respite from wandering and fighting, Francisco Serrão’s lust for adventure was not yet sated.
-He left Malaysia already in the fall of 1511, commanding one of three ships sent yet further eastward by Albuquerque, to search for the so-called “Spice Islands,” which the Malays spoke of as a rich source of nutmeg and cloves — yet more exotic flavors for ever-curious European palates.
-After a series of extraordinary episodes, including sea and land battles, storms, shipwrecks, and a period of time of his own spent as a castaway on a deserted island, Serrão succeeded in becoming the first European ever to set foot on the Spice Islands, which we know today as the Maluku Islands, just west of New Guinea.
-He liked what he found there so much that he chose to go native, marrying the daughter of a local chief, ignoring his obligation to return to Malaysia and give a personal report of his discoveries.
-But he did send back to Malacca a junk laden with the precious spices for which his new home was famed and named, along with a letter for Ferdinand Magellan extolling its virtues.
+He left Malaysia already in the fall of 1511, commanding one of three ships sent yet further eastward by Albuquerque, to search for the so-called “Spice Islands,” which the Malays spoke of as the singular wellspring of cloves, the most valuable of all Asian spices.
+After a series of extraordinary episodes, including sea and land battles, storms, shipwrecks, and a period of his own spent as a castaway on a deserted island, Serrão succeeded in becoming the first European ever to set foot on the Spice Islands, which we know today by the name of Maluku.
+He liked what he found there so much that he chose to go native, marrying the daughter of a local sultan, ignoring his obligation to return to Malaysia and give a personal report of his discoveries.
+But he did send back to Malacca a junk laden with cloves, along with a letter for Ferdinand Magellan extolling the virtues of his new home.
 In it, he tried to convince his old friend to join him in his life of tropical ease, a just reward for seven years of risking life and limb in service of king and country.
-Magellan, however, took the letter and the shipload of spices that accompanied it another way.
-It seemed that there were enormous riches just for the taking in the Spice Islands… if only reaching them from Europe wasn’t so laborious and perilous, demanding as it currently did that one sail south and then north again all the way around Africa, then eastward past India and Malaysia, then yet further eastward for many more hundreds of leagues over temperamental seas.
+Magellan, however, took the letter and the ship full of cloves that delivered it to him another way.
+It seemed that there were enormous riches just waiting for the taking in the Spice Islands… if only reaching those islands from Europe wasn’t so laborious and perilous, demanding as it currently did that one sail south and then north again all the way around Africa, then eastward past India and Malaysia, then yet further eastward for many more hundreds of leagues over temperamental seas.
 If someone could contrive a faster, safer way of getting there, that someone could expect to be rewarded with wealth and honor beyond his wildest dreams.
+A scheme for blazing an alternative trail to the Spice Islands began to form inside the head of Ferdinand Magellan.

-Coincidentally or not, in late 1512, shortly after receiving Serrão’s letter, Magellan boarded a ship that was headed back to India, taking the faithful Enrique with him.
+In late 1512, shortly after receiving Serrão’s letter, Magellan boarded a ship headed back to India, taking the faithful Enrique with him.
 From India, they caught another ship home to Portugal.

 The man who stepped ashore in Lisbon early in 1513 was a far cry from the callow courtier who had left almost eight years earlier.
-His skin had been scorched by the equatorial sun and scarred by blades and ropes and winds.
-And his tongue was as weather-beaten as his body; he had little patience anymore for the niceties of court protocol.
-No one in polite society was quite sure how to take him; the inscrutable dark-skinned slave who accompanied him almost everywhere he went only caused him to cut that much more of an unnerving figure.
+His skin had been scorched by the equatorial sun and scarred by blades and ropes and winds, and he had little patience anymore for the niceties of court protocol.
+No one in polite society was quite sure how to take him; the inscrutable dark-skinned slave who accompanied him almost everywhere he went only made him seem that much more out of place.

-It may have been just as well, then, that he was given no time to rest on his laurels.
-He and his brother Diogo were enlisted to defend Portuguese trading settlements on the coast of Morocco from some parts of the native Muslim population who were attempting to eradicate them.
-As was his wont, Ferdinand rushed headlong into the heavy fighting, while Diogo took a more circumspect role.
+It may have been just as well, then, that he was given no time to rest on his laurels in Lisbon.
+He and his brother Diogo were enlisted to defend Portuguese trading settlements on the coast of Morocco from some factions of the native Muslim population who were attempting to eradicate them.
+As was his wont, Ferdinand rushed headlong into the fray, while Diogo took a more circumspect role.
 In one battle, an enemy cavalryman plunged his lance deep into Magellan’s knee; he would walk with a limp for the rest of his life as a result.
-With his help, the native insurrection was put down.
+After eighteen months of heavy fighting, the insurrection was put down.

-Magellan became something of a joke among the chattering classes at court, who, egged on by the king’s self-evident distaste for him, went so far as to whisper that his limp was faked.
-He was such a spitting image of an old salt that Lisbon society, accustomed to airs and deception as a way of life, couldn’t quite bring themselves to believe that he really could be just what he appeared to be.
+Magellan became something of a joke among the chattering classes at court.
+Egged on by the king’s self-evident distaste for him, they went so far as to whisper that his limp was faked.
+He was such a spitting image of an old salt that Lisbon society, accustomed to airs and deception as a way of life, couldn’t quite bring itself to believe that he really could be just what he appeared to be.

-The clue to his plans lay in a letter he had already written to his old friend Francisco Serrão, who was continuing a tenuous trade and communication with Portugal from the Spice Islands despite being considered a traitor in other contexts.
-“God willing,” the letter read, “I will soon be seeing you, whether by way of Portugal or Spain, for that is the way my affairs have been leaning.
+On that day, the scheme that he had been mulling over for three and a half years already took on a new, personal dimension.
+The clue to his plans lay in a letter he had recently written to his old friend Francisco Serrão, who was continuing a tenuous trade and communication with Portugal from the Spice Islands despite being branded a traitor.
+“God willing,” the letter read, “I will soon be seeing you, whether by way of Portugal or Spain, for the latter is the way my affairs have been leaning.
 You must wait for me.”

 Did you enjoy this chapter?
 If so, please think about pitching in to help me make many more like it.
 You can pledge any amount you like.